 I’m including this list to give you an idea of what you might be up against when you start shopping.
 I’ve included the watch-list items in red.
 You’ll need to pay attention to those.

-- Dessert: Apple, Pecan, Pumpkin pie (pie crust, Libby’s pumpkin filling is gluten-free, as is Carnation’s evaporated milk, or you can just use a “pie pumpkin” – they sell them at Trader Joe’s)
+- Dessert: Apple, Pecan, Pumpkin pie (pie crust, Libby’s pumpkin filling is gluten-free, as is Carnation’s evaporated milk, or you can just use a “pie pumpkin” – many stores sell them).

-- Cranberry Fluff: all fruit is GF, but this also contains marshmallows.
+- Cranberry Fluff: all fruit is GF, but my recipe also contains marshmallows.

 - Stuffing: Contains croutons, bread in some form, cream of mushroom soup, chicken broth, cornbread and vegetables like celery and onions.